alexcorvi/t4mat/README.md

 ### About the relative time
 By default the time you pass in the object will be represented relatively to the current time.
-However, if you want it to be calculated relative to another time, pass the base time as `t2` in the object.
+However, if you want it to be calculated relative to another time, pass the base time as `base` in the object.

 * Example: